 This class is open to all expectant parents and is promoted by the Bon Secours Health System.
 You may register for this class online, on either the Pet Traning Calendar or General Calendar of Events.
 The class is, generally, held on the third Tuesday of the month at 6:30 p.m. here at the Richmond SPCA in our 2nd Floor Auditorium.
 For more information, expectant parents may contact Gail Bird Necklace, firstname.lastname@example.org or 804-521-1332.

-Between 2002 and 2007, 3,724 Richmond animals found new homes without ever entering the Robins-Starr Humane Center or any other shelter.
-We offer pet owners re-homing services and guidance that enable them to find appropriate homes for animals they can no longer care for.
+We offer pet guardians re-homing services and guidance that enable them to find appropriate homes for animals they can no longer care for.
 Click here to visit our rehoming page.
 Download our re-homing packet for additional guidance.
 (Adobe pdf)

 For feral cat caregivers